 Chemistry 4 is a one-quarter course for science majors with insufficient preparation to start the Chem.
 6 sequence.
 Emphasis is on learning how to solve quantitative problems.
 Topics include nomenclature, stoichiometry, and the periodic table.
-Includes a combined laboratory and discussion-recitation each week.
-Prerequisite: Math.
-4C.
 Cannot be taken for credit after any other chemistry course.
-Intended for science majors.
+Includes a laboratory/discussion each week.
 (F)